angular-redux/tassign/README.md

 I want in a reducer.

-In a reducer, I want `assign(t:T, u:U)` to enforce a subset rule: the return value should be an instance of `T`, and only subsets of `T`'s type are legal values for `U`.
-In short I want to make sure you can only assign members of U to the object returned by the reducer.
+In a reducer, I want `assign(t:T, u:U)` to enforce a subset rule: the return value should be an instance of `T`, and only subsets of `T` are legal values for `U`.
+In short I want to make sure you can only assign members of `T` to the object returned by the reducer.

 So, here's a utility that handles the typings the way I want in a reducer: